uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 # Introduction to VR

-This worksheet will show you how to create a VR project in Unity and how to move around using an XR rig.
+In this worksheet we will

+- Create a VR project
+- Explore the XR rig
+- Use the VR simulator
+- Build to a VR headset

-We will be using Unity version **6**
+We will be using Unity version **6**, Make sure you install the correct version on your machine.

+Unity 6 is very similar to previous versions of Unity but you may notice that some of the menus and options have changed.

 ## 1. VR Headsets

 We are using Meta Quest headsets, they can be used as stand alone devices.
 This allows you to build content directly to the headset without requiring the user to be tethered to a powerful PC.

-We will be using Meta Quest 1,2 and 3s headsets, you can also use the Quest 3 if you have one.
+We will be using Meta Quest 1,2 and 3s headsets, you can also use the Quest 3 if you have your own.

-The headsets require you to create an account and sign in to use.
-To save time I will do this for you before the in class workshops, but you will need to do yourself if you book them from the project room for use outside class.
+The headsets normally require you to create an account and sign in to use.
+To save time I will do this for you before the in class workshops

+If you have your own headset, or book one out from the project room you will need to set it up for development yourself.

 [How to setup your own headset](https://uwetom.github.io/media-production-worksheets/wk18b-setup-headset/)

-Please reset the headset to wipe any personal data before you return it to the project room.

 ## 2. Create a Unity Project

+We will use the built in VR template.

-Open Unity and create a new project, we will use the built in VR template.
+- Open Unity and create a new VR project ( you may need to download the template)
+-
 ![VR core template in unity hub](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/new_project_6.jpg)

-This will set up our project with all the packages we need and also include some helpful starter assets.
+This will setup our project with all the packages we need and also include some helpful starter assets.

 Make sure to save it somewhere sensible as we will carry on with this project next week.